Official Launch of the VINID’OCC Project: Supporting Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

 What does the project involve?

-This project, with an allocated budget of €2 million, is led by Mr. Patrice This, project leader and INRAE researcher at UMR AGAP, and co-led by: Ms. Fabienne Remize, UMR SPO, University of Montpellier, Mr. Bruno Blondin, UMR SPO Institut agro Montpellier, Mr. Christian Chervin, UMR LRSV, INP Toulouse, will be implemented over the period from January 1, 2022, to December 31, 2026.
+This project, with a budget of 2 million euros, is led by Mr. Patrice This, the principal investigator and an INRAE researcher at UMR AGAP, and co-led by: Ms. Fabienne Remize, UMR SPO, University of Montpellier; Mr. Bruno Blondin, UMR SPO Institut Agro Montpellier; and Mr. Christian Chervin, UMR LRSV, INP Toulouse, will be implemented from January 1, 2022, through December 31, 2026.

 Practical information: